Saturday Night Live's humor plays Nausea Fuel and Paranoia Fuel for satirical laughs, but doesn't really touch on Nightmare Fuel — at least not often.

 - The Acupuncture sketch from the episode hosted by Kristen Wiig has been called the most terrifying sketch produced in the history of the show.
-Two acupuncturists (played by Kristen Wiig and then-new feature player, Aidy Bryant) attempt to give their client acupuncture, but not everything goes to plan.
+Two acupuncturists (played by Kristen Wiig and then-new feature player, Aidy Bryant) attempt to give their client (played by Jason Sudeikis) an acupuncture, but not everything goes to plan.

 - On the Edward Norton episode, there is a sketch where two pest control workers (played by Norton and new cast member Brooks Wheelan) try to get rid of some possums in the vent.
 In the end, they get sucked in and presumably eaten alive while the office workers who saw then get eaten just agree that they didn't see anything.